johrstrom/jmeter-prometheus-plugin/README.md

 ## Features
 A listener for Jmeter to expose the results of your test through a Prometheus Api.

-It currently exposes things like Sampler latency and Assertion counts.
+* Exposes Sampler latency and Assertion counts as metric values
+* Can use sample_variables for additional labels.

 ```
 # HELP jmeter_assertions_total Counter for assertions